yasindevops/Project105-SQL-w-Flask/README.md

 ## Students are expected to

-- Examine and run the `app-with-sqlite.py`
+- Examine and run the `app-with-sqlite.py` .

 - Create `app-with-mysql.py` at same folder and  configure the same application according to RDS MYSQL database.

 ## Outline

-- Part 1 - Run the  Sample Web Application with SQLite and database implementation
+- Part 1 - Run the  Sample Web Application with SQLite and database implementation.

-- Part 2 - Write same application with MySQL
+- Part 2 - Write same application with MySQL.

-- Part 3 - Install Python and Flask framework on Amazon Linux 2023 EC2 Instance using RDS
+- Part 3 - Install Python and Flask framework on Amazon Linux 2023 EC2 Instance using RDS.

 ## Part 1 - Examine and Run the Sample Web Application with SQLite and database implementation in your Local

-- Examine which module are imported for this project
+- Examine which module are imported for this project.

-- Examine the anatomy of the `Database` configuration of `app-with-sqlite.py`
+- Examine the anatomy of the `Database` configuration of `app-with-sqlite.py`.

 ```
-- It adds required environmental variables for SQLite  according to documentation
+- It adds required environmental variables for SQLite  according to documentation:
    https://flask-sqlalchemy.palletsprojects.com/en/2.x/config/

-- It drops users table if exists, creates new users table and adds some rows for sample
+- It drops users table if exists, creates new users table and adds some rows for sample.

-- It Executes sql commands to  commit data to tables
+- It Executes sql commands to  commit data to tables.

 ```

-- Examine the anatomy of the `Functions`  determined in `app-with-sqlite.py`
+- Examine the anatomy of the `Functions`  determined in `app-with-sqlite.py`.

 ```
 - Function named `find_emails` which find emails using keyword from the user table in the db,